KLH Model Five Review

 • Subwoofer: 254 mm pulp-paper cone, inverse rubber suspension, 50 mm diameter flat wire coil

-As is clear from the photos (and legendary status), the Model Five is a so-called modern retro speaker, which could include models such as the JBL L100, Wharfedale Linton Heritage, Klipsch Forte III, or virtually any from the English Harbeth range.
-These are speakers that can technically be placed in floor-standing speakers but are lower and noticeably wider than modern stand-alone speakers.
-The huge subwoofer is directly responsible for its width, which in KLH’s Model Five is as much as 254 millimeters (10 inches).
-There are 100mm (4 ”) midranges and 25mm (1”) tweeter drivers on the top half of the speakers.
+As you can see from the photos (and its legendary status), the Model Five is a modern retro speaker.
+It fits into a category that includes models like the JBL L100, Wharfedale Linton Heritage, Klipsch Forte III, or any from the English Harbeth range.
+These speakers can technically be considered floor-standing, but they are lower and noticeably wider than modern stand-alone speakers.

 KLH Model Five - front view, no grills